Kinloch on South Uist offers some of the finest

 Note that I normally require bookings of 2 nights

 or more.
-Kinloch is really not suitable as a one
+Kinloch is not the ideal accommodation

 Bear in mind that restaurants are few and far